-Blake Lively Once Wore A Forever 21 Dress On A Red Carpet & Called It ‘Vintage’ Because She Was Embarassed
+Blake Lively Once Wore A Forever 21 Dress On A Red Carpet & Called It ‘Vintage’ Because She Was Embarrassed

 Lively also revealed that her time working on the popular series Gossip Girl — where she played fashion-forward Serena van der Woodsen — helped to shape her unique sense of style and gave her a better appreciation for all things fashion.
 It was her time on Gossip Girl that allowed her to make major connections with some of the biggest names in fashion, and she still holds some of these relationships today, though it wasn’t always easy cultivating those kinds of alliances with designers.

 “For one of my first events, I wore a dress that I was so insecure in, but I was told that I couldn’t back out because it was made custom and it would hurt my relationship with the designer.
-It didn’t fit right though, and everybody knew it was a mess,” she shared while adding that when she looks back on the photos, she can tell just how uncomfortable in her own skin she was in said attire.
+It didn’t fit right though, and everybody knew it was a mess,” she shared while adding that when she looks back on the photos, she can tell just how uncomfortable in her own skin she was in the attire.

 And who does Lively turn to when she’s getting ready for a major event and needs an opinion on her ensemble?
 Her husband, actor Ryan Reynolds, of course.
 But since becoming a mom, Lively’s been roping her kids into the mix, too, and she highly values their opinions because, like most young ones, they have no filter.